John O'Meally: Murder of John Barnes

-After his escape from Tootal’s hut, O’Meally rejoined Gilbert, Hall and Burke who were camped a short distance away.
-A horse was then brought for Vane, but, as the gang was a horse short, later that morning Gilbert and O’Meally rode off in search of one.
+After his escape from Tootal's hut, O'Meally rejoined Gilbert, Hall and Burke who were camped a short distance away.
+A horse was then brought for Vane, but, as the gang was a horse short, later that morning Gilbert and O'Meally rode off in search of one.

-At about midday on 30 August 1863 a Murrumburrah store-owner named John Barnes, accompanied by John Hanlow, an assistant-storekeeper, were riding near 'Wallendbeen' station, travelling from Murrumburrah to Cootamundry, when they were bailed up by O'Meally and Gilbert.
+At about midday on 30 August 1863 a Murrumburrah store-owner named John Barnes, accompanied by John Hanlon, an assistant-storekeeper, were riding near 'Wallendbeen' station, travelling from Murrumburrah to Cootamundry, when they were bailed up by O'Meally and Gilbert.
 The bushranger told Barnes, "get off, I want that horse"; instead of dismounting, however, the storekeeper wheeled the horse around and galloped towards the station homestead.
 O'Meally fired his revolver at Barnes and then galloped after him, firing three more times.
 Between a stockyard and the homestead Barnes fell from his horse, with three bullet wounds to his body and his head hitting a stump as he fell.
-The squatter, Alexander McKay, emerged from the house and O’Meally ordered him to the station store where he selected boots, a coat and hat, the bushranger explaining it was "for my mate, for he lost them last night in a skirmish with the police".
-Afterwards, Hanlow, McKay and O’Meally went to where Barnes had fallen, finding him dead on the ground.
-O’Meally said: "I am sorry for him – it was his own fault – he ought to have stood, and he would not have been shot".
-O’Meally and his companion then departed, taking Barnes’ horse.
+The squatter, Alexander McKay, emerged from the house and O'Meally ordered him to the station store where he selected boots, a coat and hat, the bushranger explaining it was "for my mate, for he lost them last night in a skirmish with the police".
+Afterwards, Hanlon, McKay and O'Meally went to where Barnes had fallen, finding him dead on the ground.
+O'Meally said: "I am sorry for him – it was his own fault – he ought to have stood, and he would not have been shot".
+O'Meally and his companion then departed, taking Barnes' horse.

 After this incident the gang returned to the Young district, camping on 'Mimmegong' station to the west of the township.
-Gilbert, Hall and Burke remained only a few days, leaving O’Meally and Vane at 'Mimmegong'.
+Gilbert, Hall and Burke remained only a few days, leaving O'Meally and Vane at 'Mimmegong'.